Niharika291197/Real-Time-Social-Distancing-detector/README.md

 ## Model

 The MobileNet SSD model can detect 20 objects.
-The list of objects that can be detected can be found in the [class_labels.txt](class_labels.txt) file.
+The objects that can be detected can be found in the [class_labels.txt](class_labels.txt) file.
-You can also load any pre-trained model from Deep Learning frameworks like Caffe, Tensorflow, Torch and Darknet.
+Pre-trained model from Deep Learning frameworks like Caffe, Tensorflow, Torch and Darknet can also be loaded.

 ## Method
+SSD is designed for object detection in real-time.
+Faster R-CNN uses a region proposal network to create boundary boxes and utilizes those boxes to classify objects.
+While it is considered the start-of-the-art in accuracy, the whole process runs at 7 frames per second.
+Far below what a real-time processing needs.
+SSD speeds up the process by eliminating the need of the region proposal network.
+To recover the drop in accuracy, SSD applies a few improvements including multi-scale features and default boxes.
+These improvements allow SSD to match the Faster R-CNN’s accuracy using lower resolution images, which further pushes the speed higher.

 Single Shot object Detection (SSD) using MobileNet and OpenCV were used to detect people.
 A bounding box is displayed around every person detected.